ludus-leonis/FreeBeeGee/docs/INSTALL.md

 # Setup

-This guide covers the installation of FreeBeeGee.
+This document is part of the [FreeBeeGee documentation](DOCS.md).
+It covers the installation of FreeBeeGee.

 ## Requirements